 It is extremely important that any payment for work done by a student or employee of the University be processed through Payroll rather than Accounts Payable.
 Payments in excess of $600 made to individuals through Accounts Payable are reported annually to the IRS on Form 1099.
 If you are unsure as to the proper handling of payments to be made to an individual, please contact the Accounts Payable Manager for clarification.

 In situations where an honorarium is appropriate, e.g. to express gratitude to a guest speaker who has not requested payment, submit a Check Request to Accounts Payable with the name, address, and social security number of the individual receiving the check.
+A completed IRS W-9 form is also required to pay the recipient of the honorarium.

 Under IRS regulations, honoraria payments are considered taxable income.
 Therefore, as a matter of policy, the recipient of an honorarium payment may not transfer the payment to another organization or individual.
 If the honorarium recipient wishes to transfer the payment to another organization or individual, he or she must receive the money and then donate it.